 Take your time

-Before signing a contract and committing to a car, make sure you take the time to read it thoroughly and remember that contracts are legally binding.
+Before signing a contract and committing to a car, make sure that you take the time to read it thoroughly and remember that contracts are legally binding.
 If you need to, you can take it home with you, think about it for a few days or discuss it with a trusted friend or family member.

 Efficiency and environmental concerns